 We can remove a group member from a group if we are no longer satisfied that:

-- the group member qualifies for registration as a charitable entity
+- the group member is qualified for registration as a charitable entity

 - it is appropriate to treat the group member as forming part of the group.